Gaius-Augustus/BRAKER/README.md

 -  If BRAKER called MakeHub for creating a track data hub for visualization of BRAKER results with the UCSC Genome Browser, cite:

     -   Hoff, K.J.
 (2019) MakeHub: Fully automated generation of UCSC Genome Browser Assembly Hubs.
-Preprint on bioarXive, doi: <https://doi.org/10.1101/550145>.
+Genomics, Proteomics and Bioinformatics, in press 2020, preprint on bioarXive, doi: <https://doi.org/10.1101/550145>.

 License
 =======